ava-orange-education/Ultimate-Python-for-Fintech-Solutions/README.md

-# Python-for-Finance
+# Ultimate Python for Fintech Solutions
-Python for Finance,published by Orange, AVA™
+Ultimate Python for Fintech Solutions,published by Orange, AVA™